EntySec/Ghost/README.md

 # Why Ghost Framework

- * Device button presses emulation.
+ * Simple and clear UX/UI.
 ```
-Ghost Framework can be used to emulate
-button presses on the remote Android device.
+Ghost Framework has a simple and clear UX/UI.
+It is easy to understand and it will be easier
+for you to master the Ghost Framework.
 ```
  * Device password removal.
 ```